São João da Madeira

-São João da Madeira (/pt/), officially the City of S. João da Madeira (Cidade de S. João da Madeira), is a city and a municipality in northwestern region of the Portuguese Norte region.
-It's part of the larger Porto Metropolitan Area, located 30 km from central Porto.
+São João da Madeira (/pt/), officially the City of São João da Madeira (Cidade de S. João da Madeira), is a city and a municipality in northwestern region of the Portuguese Norte region.
+It is part of the larger Porto Metropolitan Area, located 30 km from central Porto.
 The population in 2011 was 21,713.
 With an area of 7.94 km^{2}, it is the smallest municipality in Portugal.
 In 2010, the city was distinguished in Portuguese quality of life studies as the "Best Municipality to Live In".

 São João da Madeira stood out also recently by introducing in 2011 the Industrial Tourism in Portugal and, in 2012, becoming the first Portuguese municipality to offer almost integral wireless coverage in its municipal area.